kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

-If the statefulset had been set with the RemoveOnStatefulSetDeletion and RemoveOnScaleDown and the version of the kube-controller downgraded, even though the `PersistentVolumeClaimReclaimPolicy` field will go away, the references would still be acted upon by the garbage collector and cleaned up based on the settings before downgrade.
+If the statefulset had been set with the RemoveOnStatefulSetDeletion and RemoveOnScaleDown and the version of the kube-controller downgraded, even though the `PersistentVolumeClaimDeletePolicy` field will go away, the references would still be acted upon by the garbage collector and cleaned up based on the settings before downgrade.